tobiasbriones/losnot-in-paradise/README.md

 Check out the [ai branch](https://github.com/TobiasBriones/losnot-in-paradise/tree/ai) for the algorithm that I had in mind for this game.

+## Gencesk 2D

+Gencesk 2D is a little 2D game framework based on Swing for Desktop games I made in 2018 in order to create Losnot in Paradise but without using an existing framework/game engine.
+I leveraged the fact that much long ago I had learned some concepts about game frameworks, so I had a nice background about it and decided to undertake that project.
+I really don't want to reinvent the wheel with game frameworks, but the main consideration I have about Gencesk is to use it as a first-line framework for AI-for-Games research as its own name suggests it.
+Learn more at [Contact](#contact) / Gencesk 2D.

 ## Screenshots

 [![Animated GIF](https://raw.githubusercontent.com/TobiasBriones/images/main/gencesk-2d/gencesk-2d-prototype-2018/lostnot-in-paradise-sample-1.gif)](https://github.com/TobiasBriones/images/tree/main/gencesk-2d)